On the Internet: Tax Resources

 In addition to information for tax authorities and administrators, the FTA provides individuals with state tax comparisons, information on motor and fuel taxes, recent tax news and other important tax data and research.
 Links to file state taxes electronically, which is offered in 42 states, are provided as well.

 SisterStates Tax Directory

-The SisterStates Tax Directory provides links to state tax forms for all 50 states, the District of Columbia, New York City and U.S. territories including Puerto Rico, the Virgin Islands, and the Northern Mariana Islands.
-You will also find links to federal tax forms, instructions and IRS mailing addresses for tax returns.
+The SisterStates Tax Directory offers links to state tax forms for all 50 states, the District of Columbia, New York City and U.S. territories, as well as federal tax forms, instructions and mailing addresses.